core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation already after creating the deterministic phantom request to early disseminate.

 * S is a member of the OSCORE group with 'kid context' = 0x57ab2e as Group ID.
-In the OSCORE group, S has 'kid' = 0x05 as Sender ID, and SN_5 = 501 as Sender Sequence Number.
+In the OSCORE group, S has 'kid' = 0x05 as Sender ID and SN_5 = 501 as Sender Sequence Number.

 In addition: